How to Master Your Beginner Whole Wheat Bread

 Tools needed

-• A bowl* or kitchen aide mixer
+• A bowl or stand mixer

-• Mixing spoon
+• Mixing spoon or spatula

 • Measuring cups and liquid measuring cup